junhua/STGED/README.md

 ## Citing STGED

-Please cite the following papers when using IPOD:
+Please cite the following papers when using STGED:

 ```
 @inproceedings{liu2024stged,